Jajoe2016/telegramMessagePHP/README.md

 # telegramMessagePHP
-uses MadelineProto library to send message to any telegram user full documentation and source is found at: https://github.com/danog/MadelineProto
+uses MadelineProto library to send message to any telegram user.
+Full documentation and source is found at: https://github.com/danog/MadelineProto

 how to run on terminal
 php myphp.php